 This request enables data transfer between the recording client and the extension and returns the protocol data the recording client has previously expressed interest in.
-Typically, this request is executed by the
+Typically, this request is executed by the recording client over the data connection.

 If the client is registered on the context, it is unregistered before any recording begins.